italrr/nite/readme.md

 - RING (A combination of maze generation algorithms and other technologies to create a highly complex and engaging campaign)
 - Networked world simulation
 - Grooming and more minor bugs fixing
-- Client interpolattion for animations and physics
+- Client interpolation for animations and physics

 ### Coming Soon
 - Better AI templates for enemies